DomiKamu/OhmerPrems/README.md

 ![](docs/modules/6OP-DX/_img/6OP-DX_Cobalt_Presentation.png)

-6OP-DX module will be included from next plugin version (will be **v2.6.11**), provided but as "hidden" module (from _plugin.json_ file) by current OhmerPrems v2.6.9 stable release!
+6OP-DX module will be included in future plugin version (planned for **v2.6.12**), provided but as "hidden" module (from _plugin.json_ file) by current OhmerPrems v2.6.9 stable release!

 ----